Skip to Content

 Where to Stay for this Tromso Itinerary

-On our more recent visit to Tromso, we stayed at Clarion Collection Hotel Aurora and it was great too.
-The rooms are bigger here, the hotel is located right by the water, AND it includes breakfast, afternoon tea/cake, and dinner.
+On our more recent visit to Tromso with the whole family, we stayed at Clarion Collection Hotel Aurora and it was good too.
+The rooms are bigger here, the hotel is located right by the harbor, AND it includes breakfast, afternoon tea/cake, and dinner.
 It’s a great value for Tromso!

 Tromso town center is the best area to stay in Tromso Norway